 That is the challenge in romantic and sexual love.
 That is the work we have to undertake in order to claim our power, let go of our unreasonable expectations and alter our ideals to something more realistic and to allow those people we love to be imperfectly perfect with strengths and weaknesses like us all.

 It takes action to create change.
 You are never free to do as you please when you stay with the familiar.
 Be brave and take chances, let your inner strength take you somewhere else.
-Let go of clinging on.
-Life is too short.
-Start to appreciate the positive and let go of the negative and have gratitude for the strength to change.
+Life is too short to stay clinging on so try and practise gratitude for the strength to change.
 Inner strength and a strong belief system are our only life-lines.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.